o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 **NOTE:** All engine commands have their abbreviations.
 Use the `--help` menu for list of details.

 ## Create a repository
-Create a new repository for your **Remote project** and clone this repo to your local machine.
+Create a new repository for your remote project and clone this repo to your local machine.
 This version control repository link is where you upload your project `repo-uri`.

 Here is an example of a Github repo uri: